TNO/knowledge-engine/README.md

    1. Use the new tag for the release
    2. Include the same release notes
 10. Inform mailing list(s) (and [the blog](https://www.knowledge-engine.eu/blog/)) about the new release.

+## Code conventions
+The code conventions of the knowledge-engine can be found in the `/ide` folder in the Eclipse IDE format.
+The format can often also be imported in other Java IDEs like IntelliJ, VSCode or Netbeans.

 ## (advanced) Administering a Knowledge Engine runtime
 To start a new instance of the REST API knowledge engine version 1.2.5, make sure you have `git checkout 1.2.5` the tag `1.2.5`.
 Now make sure you run the `mvn clean install` command successfully from the root of the repository.